Brand Names: Imitrex, Imitrex Nasal, Onzetra Xsail, Tosymra

-Sumatriptan is used to treat migraine headaches.
-Sumatriptan will only treat a headache that has already begun.
-It will not prevent headaches or reduce the number of attacks.
+Sumatriptan is used to treat migraine headaches in adults.
+Sumatriptan will only treat a headache.
+This medicine will not prevent headaches or reduce the number of attacks.

-Sumatriptan should not be used to treat a common tension headache, a headache that causes loss of movement on one side of your body, or any headache that seems to be different from your usual migraine headaches.
-Use this medication only if your condition has been confirmed by a doctor as migraine headaches.
+Sumatriptan should not be used to treat a common tension headache or a headache that causes loss of movement on one side of your body.
+Use this medicine only if your condition has been confirmed by a doctor as migraine headaches.

 Sumatriptan may also be used for purposes not listed in this medication guide.